jadarnel27/joshthecoder.com/_posts/2020-05-05-my-mostly-technical-podcast-recommendations.markdown

 ## Closing

+I'd be remiss if I didn't say a huge "THANK YOU" to all the folks that create all of this content and make it available for free.
+You all rock!

-Hopefully you find these helpful or entertaining on your commute, at your desk, or on the run 😎
+Readers - hopefully you find these podcasts helpful or entertaining on your commute, at your desk, or on the run 😎

 Am I missing out on some great SQL Server or other tech-related podcasts?
 Let me know in the comments, or [on Twitter][13]!